meta-llama/llama/FAQ.md

 A: It's correct that the license restricts using any part of the Llama 2 models, including the response outputs to train another AI model (LLM or otherwise).
 However, one can use the outputs to further train the Llama 2 family of models.
 Techniques such as Quantized Aware Training (QAT) utilize such a technique and hence this is allowed.

-**Q: What is Llama's max output token length?**
+**Q: What is Llama 2's max sequence length?**

 A:
-2048.
+4096.
 If you want to use more tokens, you will need to fine-tune the model so that it supports longer sequences.
 More information and examples on fine tuning can be found in the [Llama Recipes repository](https://github.com/facebookresearch/llama-recipes).

 **Q: Is there a multi-lingual checkpoint for researchers to download?**